 65. The strongest muscle in the human body is the tongue.

-66. The size of a human heart is approximately equal to the size of his fist.
-The weight of an adult heart is 220-260 grams.
+66. The size of a person's heart is approximately equal to the size of his fist.
+The weight of an adult human heart is 220–260 grams.

-67. From the moment of birth, 14 billion cells already exist in the human brain, and this number does not increase until death.
-On the contrary, after 25 years it is reduced by 100 thousand per day.
+67. From the moment of birth, there are already 14 billion cells in the human brain, and this number does not increase until death.
+On the contrary, after 25 years it decreases by 100 thousand per day.
 In the minute you spend reading a page, about 70 cells die.
-After the age of 40, brain degradation accelerates sharply, and after 50, neurons (nerve cells) dry out and the volume of the brain shrinks.
+After 40 years, brain degradation accelerates sharply, and after 50, neurons (nerve cells) dry out and brain volume decreases.

-69. The human small intestine during life has a length of about 2.5 meters.
-After his death, when the musculature of the intestinal wall relaxes, the length reaches 6 meters.
+69. The human small intestine during life is about 2.5 meters long.
+After his death, when the muscles of the intestinal wall relax, the length reaches 6 meters.

 70. The right lung of a person holds more air than the left.

-71. An adult person takes about 23 thousand breaths (and exhalations) per day.
+71. An adult takes approximately 23 thousand breaths (and exhalations) per day.

 72. The smallest cells in a man's body are sperm cells.